jyumbya/heat-stress-mapping/README.md

 # Heat Stress Mapping
-code for heat stress mapping with R
+Code for heat stress mapping with R